Kimi K2.6 Benchmark Results: SWE-Bench, Terminal-Bench, BrowseComp (2026)

 New to Kimi K2.5?Try Kimi K2.5.

-I'm sticking to Moonshot's K2.6 benchmark table for this one, and that's on purpose.
-Benchmark posts tend to get messy the moment you start mixing vendor tables, different tool settings, different reasoning effort, and different evaluation harnesses — the numbers stop comparing the same things to the same things.
+I'm sticking to Moonshot's K2.6 benchmark table for this post on purpose.
+Benchmark comparisons get muddy fast once people mix vendor tables, different reasoning settings, and different evaluation harnesses.
+The moment that happens, you stop comparing the same test conditions.

 As of April 21, 2026, Moonshot's K2.6 table includes Kimi K2.6, GPT-5.4 (xhigh), Claude Opus 4.6 (max effort), Gemini 3.1 Pro (thinking high), and Kimi K2.5.